ITRS-Group/cordial/tools/gateway-reporter/README.md

       This is an list of column names to use for each report.
 They do not control which columns are included, but change the text heading.
 Any heading with special characters or spaces should be quoted using YAML rules.

+    * `empty`

+      When a plugin is seen as having no configuration, which varies depending on each plugin, then the `empty` key can be used to in pace of the text representing the configuration. e.g. for FKM the default `empty` value is `NO FILES`.

+      ⚠️ Not all plugins support the concept of an empty configuration, e.g. win-Services with no additional configuration shows all Windows Services.
+See the default configuration below to see which plugins support the `empty` option.

     The reports available, and their specific options, are:

     * `entities`